Frequently Asked Questions

 What does an initial evaluation entail?

-First, you contact me.
-We talk for a few minutes over the phone about the problem and if I may be able to help.
-If we agree to an evaluation, I may send some forms to be filled out in advance.
+First, you contact me via the initial contact form.
+After reviewing the information, we may communicate further about the problem and if I may be able to help.
+If we agree to an evaluation, I will send some forms to be filled out in advance.

 Is the office easy to find?
 Is parking available?